 Underlying conditions and nutritional deficiencies (eg, vitamin B12) should be corrected.

-Anatomic alterations in stomach or intestines lead to GI stasis and thus bacterial overgrowth.
+Anatomic alterations in stomach or intestines or intestinal motility disorders lead to gastrointestinal stasis and thus bacterial overgrowth.

 Bacteria deconjugate bile salts, causing fat malabsorption.

 Diagnosis is made using the 14C-xylose breath test and other breath tests or quantitative culture of intestinal aspirate.